Foster Location: Omaha, NE

 Fenway is 100% house and potty trained.
 He has not had any potty accidents since coming to his foster family's home, except with the exception of an upset tummy once or twice (which will happen from time to time with any dog and was not his fault).
 As with any dog, a regular and consistent schedule will help with continuing his potty training success in his new home.
 It should be noted that Fenway is crate aggressive.
 At night, he sleeps quietly in a dog bed, by himself, next to his foster families bed and is completely happy and content there.
 His foster family has found that leaving him baby gated in the dog-proofed kitchen area causes less stress than putting him in his crate when they are away and he sleeps quietly on his dog bed there with no issues.
 He will go into a crate but this leads to quite a scene and reaction upon doing so.
 For his safety, we recommend that be kept in a similar dog-proofed room without any dangers or other access to other dogs with a soft bed to lay in and a couple nylabones to keep him occupied throughout the day.

 Medically, Fenway is in good health.
+He has had his right eye removed while in foster care due to an ulcer that was not healing despite all of our efforts for treatment.
+He does not seem to be affected by this change and has adjusted well.
 He is on a daily joint supplement as he has slightly bowed legs in both the front and back (he can walk, jump and run just fine when he wants to but does not really have much desire to run or jump often) and his foster family suspects he may have some arthritis due to that.
 His foster home uses Dogzymes Phyto Flex which can most easily be found on chewy.com.
 Fenway has no currently known health issues.
 He has been neutered, HW tested, microchipped, has been updated on vaccinations/dewormings, and has been given the all clear for adoption by our veterinarian!

 Fenway would do well in almost any type of home, as long as any other pets in the home were very easy going and no young children were present.
 He enjoys a very calm, easy going lifestyle and is looking for a family who will be home to hang out with him and give him a forever home for the remainder of his years.
 He does okay with a few stairs but does not seem to enjoy going up or down them.
 He does not like to be picked up so a home with fewer or no stairs is preferable for him.
 Fenway enjoys his fenced yard at his foster families home and he is often found outside sunning himself on the back porch.
 A fenced yard will be preferred for him but is not a requirement for adoption.
 He may be able to go to work with his new family if they wanted to take him with them to the office IF it was a quiet, calm, dog friendly environment and he had his own space to hang out in.
 If not, he's completely happy sleeping the day away at home as long as he has a nylabone or two to chew on and his people can arrange for a mid-day potty break for him!